 Helpful information for Oklahomans from wheat fields to city streets.

 When it comes to shopping around for insurance, it can be overwhelming to sort through the sea of information.
 This is true for new policy owners or even when it’s time for an annual review of your current policy.
-Furthermore, popular insurance myths and misconceptions about insurance can leave you even more confused.
+Furthermore, popular insurance myths and misconceptions can leave you even more confused.
 Check out some of the top myths we hear, and the facts that bust them.

 Fact: Life insurance can be a valuable investment at every life stage.
 Whole and universal life policies not only provide a death benefit, they also allow you to use accumulated cash value.
 This would be perfect for personal plans like saving for a home or retirement, meaning investing younger can yield benefits for later in life.

 Fact: Standard homeowners insurance policies don’t typically cover damage caused by a flood or earthquake.
-Policy additions for natural disasters, like floods and earthquakes, can often be added to a policy, but if the coverage is not obtained before the event occurs your property will not be protected.
+Policy additions for natural disasters, like floods and earthquakes, can often be added to a policy.
+But if the coverage is not obtained before the event occurs your property will not be protected.
 Learn more about our coverage options.

 Fact: Contrary to popular belief, having a red vehicle does not automatically mean your auto insurance will cost more.
-However, there are several other factors to keep in mind when car shopping, because all of these things could affect the price you pay to insure your car, such as car make, body type, age of your vehicle and the car’s sticker price.
+However, there are several other factors to keep in mind when car shopping.
+Things that could affect the price you pay to insure your car can include: car make, body type, age of your vehicle and the car’s sticker price.
 Visit our auto insurance page for more info.